QubitPi/management-blogs/docs/_posts/2020-09-23-elasticsearch.md

 Because of this, specifying the mapping during creation of the indexes is recommended over using the Put Mapping API in most cases.

+### Metadata Fields

-Mapping is the process of defining how a document, and the fields it contains, are stored and indexed.
+As we discussed above, papping is the process of defining how a document, and the fields it contains, are stored and indexed.

 Each document is a collection of fields, which each have their own [data type](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).
 When mapping your data, you create a mapping definition, which contains a list of fields that are pertinent to the document.
 A mapping definition also includes metadata fields, like the `_source` field, which customize how a document's associated metadata is handled.

-### Metadata Fields

 Each document has metadata associated with it, such as the `_index`, mapping `_type`, and `_id` metadata fields.
 The behavior of some of these metadata fields can be customized when a mapping type is created.